PratikSherke/Click-Through-Rate-Prediction-Using-ML/README.markdown

 - **Scalability**: The script uses a consistent feature set and scaling for fair model comparison.
 Additional features (e.g., text from `Ad Topic Line`) can be added for enhanced predictions.
 - **Error Handling**: Includes basic error handling for missing dataset files.

-## Contact

-For questions or suggestions, please open an issue on GitHub or contact [your-email@example.com].

----

 Happy predicting! 📊🚀